Lupleg-dev/Quizes/README.md

 You can contribute by adding  new quiz questions or making changes to the code.

-Make sure to first read through the [Code of Conduct](https://www.freecodecamp.org/news/code-of-conduct/).
+Make sure to first read through the [Code of Conduct](https://cs60apa.educationhost.cloud/edu/).

-Then, see the ways you can contribute [here](https://contribute.freecodecamp.org/#/).
+Then, see the ways you can contribute [here](https://cs60apa.educationhost.cloud/edu/).

 ### How to report bugs

 Found a bug while playing?

-Read through [this helpful article](https://forum.freecodecamp.org/t/how-to-report-a-bug-to-the-freecodecamp-open-source-community/19543) on how to report bugs.
+Read through [this helpful article](https://cs60apa.educationhost.cloud/edu/) on how to report bugs.

 Then, report them by opening a **GitHub Issue**.

 ### License

-Copyright © 2021 freeCodeCamp.org, All rights reserved.
+Copyright © 2022 CS60APA QUIZ App, All rights reserved.